 Country: South Korea 🇰🇷

-PONY created a 6-minute video showing her review and swatches of the latest Vernia Levre Water Stains.
-PONY's popularity in Korea and worldwide helped this video to reach 1,000,000 views.
+PONY created a 6-minute review video showing off the product's features, and her huge popularity in Korea and around the world helped the video reach an impressive 1,000,000 views.

 Country: Japan 🇯🇵